- Startups are built on secrets. A great startup idea is built on something most people don’t know.

 Disrupting means you will face competition, and that you see yourself in the eyes of your competitor.
 Don’t try to disrupt.
 Try to add value to the overall market instead.

-First mover advantage is not real in business because what matters is to make money in the long-term – and first movers only make money at the beginning.
+First mover advantage is a business myth.
+What matters is to make money in the long-term – and first movers only make money at the beginning.
 It’s much better to be the last mover.

 To do so, “you must study the endgame before everything else.”
 That means you need to have a vision of the world you want to achieve.